Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Newark?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Newark where prices are already elevated.
+This applies in any market, but it's especially costly in Newark where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the New Jersey state average different from Newark's?

-New Jersey's state average for rent prices is $2,760, which is lower than Newark's average of $3,029.
-This means Newark is on the pricier side even within its own state.
+New Jersey's state average for rent prices is $1,720, which is actually higher than Newark's $1,392.
+Newark is one of the more affordable cities within New Jersey for this category.

 How can I save money on rent prices in Newark?